0b01001001/spectree/README.md

 ### Adapter models and Python dataclasses

-The top-level request or response model should use the active adapter's model class:
-`pydantic.BaseModel` for the Pydantic adapter or `msgspec.Struct` for the msgspec adapter.
-Plain Python dataclasses can be used as nested types within that model.
+The model passed directly to `spec.validate`, or assigned to a status code in `Response`, should use the active adapter's model class: `pydantic.BaseModel` for the `pydantic` adapter or `msgspec.Struct` for the `msgspec` adapter.
+Fields on that model can use plain Python dataclasses as their types.

 ```py
 from dataclasses import dataclass